1tonyhan/bell-inequality-simulation/README.md

   -03/07/2025 - installation and learning of how to use qiskit and python, and how to link to IBM cloud servers to access real quantum hardware. <br />
   -07/07/2025 - Research of Bloch Spheres to improve understanding of quantum states. <br />
   -07/28/2025 - Research of the CHSH Inequality: more experimentally friendly version of the Bell inequality <br />

+Here, I took a vacation, and then school started, where I started focusing on my studies more.
+I resumed this project much later after adjusting to my engineering physics workload, and finishing my first round of midterms.

+  -10/23/2025 - Review of the CHSH experiment, using the IBM video.
+Followed the IBM tutorial and set up a virtual environment .venv for a jupyterNotebook, and actually performed the CHSH experiment on IBM QPUs by linking my IBM quantum platform account to the code.
+Plotted results.
+  -10/25/2025 - Updated this ReadMe file, and further consolidated my understanding of how the upper bounds for hidden variable theory vs quantum mechanics was determined.
+I am still slightly confused about the quantum mechanics upper bound, so I will revisit tomorrow.
+  -10/26/2025 -